Serving Jersey City, Freehold, Essex, Hudson, Monmouth, and all throughout New Jersey

 Again, If you or someone you love has been involved in a violent dispute resulting in injury or death, it is important to consult with a lawyer as soon as possible.
-Clark & Clark offers the experience of former prosecutors skilled in the complexity of assault, homicide, murder, and violent crimes cases.
+Clark, Clark & Noonan, LLC. offers the experience of former prosecutors skilled in the complexity of assault, homicide, murder, and violent crimes cases.

 For expert legal counsel and an aggressive defense, contact us today by calling 732-303-7857 or filling out the form on this page.
 Your first consultation is free.